-Hello and welcome to the Singing for Health Network.
+Hello and welcome to the Singing for Health Network - a UK-based membership network for anyone interested or involved in Singing for Health.
 Our aim is to bridge research and practice and provide a platform for sharing between practitioners and researchers.
-The Singing for Health Network is a membership network for anyone interested or involved in Singing for Health.